thanos-io/thanos/CONTRIBUTING.md

 ## Thanos Philosophy

-The philosophy of Thanos and our community is borrowing much from UNIX philosophy and the go programming language.
+The philosophy of Thanos and our community is borrowing much from UNIX philosophy and the golang programming language.

 * Each sub command should do one thing and do it well
   * eg. thanos query proxies incoming calls to known store API endpoints merging the result